br-jeff/.dotfiles/readme.md

   </tr>
 </table>

-## Instalation with script
+## Instalation

-If you want to run script.sh, you should have the .dotfiles repository in your home folder.
-You also need to install the fonts in the Ubuntu folder.
+You should start with one of these two options, the `ubuntu` folder, where you can follow the README.md, or the `i3wm` folder.

 ## Introdution
 This environment is designed for use with GNU Stow.
 Each folder represents a separate module, and the files within these folders are organized based on their intended locations in the HOME directory.

 ```
 stow --adopt $FOLDER_MODULE
 ```

 You could install GNUStow with comand

 ``` sudo apt install stow  ```